-- If the offense is a misdemeanor, at the expiration of three years after the time specified in the bill's current provisions setting forth the time at which a person convicted of an offense may apply for sealing with respect to that misdemeanor offense. - If the offense is a felony, at the expiration of ten years after the time specified in the bill's current provisions setting forth the time at which a person convicted of an offense may apply for sealing with respect to that felony offense. - Specifies that the bill's provisions regarding expungement of a conviction record do not apply with respect to convictions of more than two third degree felonies. - Specify that a person may apply for the expungement of the record that pertains to the case at any time after the expiration of three years from the date on which the bail forfeiture was entered on the court's minutes or journal, whichever entry occurs first.
+- If the offense is a minor misdemeanor, at the expiration of six months after the offender's final discharge. - If the offense is a felony, at the expiration of ten years after the time specified in the bill's current provisions setting forth the time at which a person convicted of an offense may apply for sealing with respect to that felony offense. - Specifies that the bill's provisions regarding expungement of a conviction record do not apply with respect to convictions of more than two third degree felonies. - Specifies that a person may apply for the expungement of the record that pertains to the case at any time after the expiration of three years from the date on which the bail forfeiture was entered on the court's minutes or journal, whichever entry occurs first.